kwebio/kweb-demos/modalDialog/README.md

-This folder contains a simple "Hello World" demo.
+This folder contains a simple demo showing how to use a formatic ui dialog.
 You can start the server by running `gradlew run`.
 You can then view the app at http://localhost:16097